Degree of ionization

 The degree of ionization (also known as ionization yield in the literature) refers to the proportion of neutral particles, such as those in a gas or aqueous solution, that are ionized.
 For electrolytes, it could be understood as a capacity of acid/base to ionize itself.
 A low degree of ionization is sometimes called partially ionized (also weakly ionized), and a high degree of ionization as fully ionized.
 However, the term fully ionized is also used to describe an ion that has no electrons left.

 Ionization refers to the process whereby an atom or molecule loses one or several electrons from its atomic orbital, or conversely gains an additional one, from an incoming free electron (electron attachment).
 In both cases, the atom or molecule ceases to be a neutral particle and becomes a charge carrier.
 If the species has lost one or several electrons, it becomes positively charged and is called a positive ion, or cation.
 On the contrary, if the species has gained one or several additional electrons, it becomes negatively charged and is called a negative ion, or anion.
 Individual free electrons and ions in a plasma have very short lives typically inferior to the microsecond, as ionization and recombination, excitation and relaxation are collective continuous processes.

 Chemistry usage

 The degree of dissociation α (also known as degree of ionization), is a way of representing the strength of an acid.
 It is defined as the ratio of the number of ionized molecules and the number of molecules dissolved in water.
 It can be represented as a decimal number or as a percentage.
 One can classify strong acids as those having ionization degrees above 30%, weak acids as those with α below 30%, and the rest as moderate acids, at a specified molar concentration.

 Physics usage

-In plasma physics, the degree of ionization $\alpha$ refers to the proportion of neutral particles that are ionized:
+In plasma physics, the degree of ionization α refers to the proportion of neutral particles that are ionized: